 Zero-coupon CDs are bought at a deep discount, with interest accreting annually.
 At maturity, the CD pays out at a higher face value.
-For example, a $75,000 zero-coupon CD may be bought for, say, $50,000, and matures in seven years.
-Interest is not paid annually, but it is still treated as taxable income every year.
+For example, a $75,000 zero-coupon CD may be bought for, say, $50,000, and mature in 7 years.
+Interest is not paid annually but it is still treated as taxable income every year.

-But here's where the risk comes in.
-These CDs lock in your money at lower rates, especially when interest rates look like they'll rise and interest is paid out years later.
+But here’s where the risk comes in: These CDs lock in your money at lower rates, especially when interest rates look like they’ll rise, then interest is paid out years later.

 Why?
-Because maturities can range from three to 30 years.
+Because maturities can range from 3 to 30 years.

-"Drawbacks loom large, especially when investors are reaching for higher yields," says Greg McBride, CFA, a senior financial analyst at Bankrate.com.
-"And interest rate risks are acute in the next few years."
+“Drawbacks loom large, especially when investors are reaching for higher yields,” says Greg McBride, CFA, senior vice president and chief financial analyst at Bankrate.com.

 Drawbacks to zero-coupon CDs

 Income is taxed yearly.
 Even though you don’t receive any interest until the CD matures, you must pay taxes on it each year.
 And if you opt for a hefty $100,000 CD, your tax hit can be big.